 We create and deliver tailored programmes that celebrate a community’s unique cultural life.
 Encouraging residents to explore their area and enjoy the variety of events and activities near them – we are able to support local culture by getting people moving.

-In 2016, we supported Reading’s Year of Culture festivities through signposting people to cultural events and activities as well as working closely with arts organisations to bring the town to life during Beat the Street.
+We supported Reading’s Year of Culture festivities through signposting people to cultural events and activities as well as working closely with arts organisations to bring the town to life during Beat the Street.

 With the support of some of Reading’s grassroots arts organisations, Beat the Street came to a close with a literally giant finale as 10-foot puppets paraded through the town centre and tapped a supersized Beat Box.